wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     *   (c) taking possession of relevant documents and retaining them for a reasonable time, for the purpose of taking copies.

-    (3) Nothing in this section limits or affects the [Tax Administration Act 1994][176] or the [Statistics Act 1975][177].
+    (3) Nothing in this section limits or affects the [Tax Administration Act 1994][177] or the [Statistics Act 1975][178].

     (4) A person must not obstruct or hinder the Registrar or a person authorised by the Registrar while exercising a power conferred by subsection (1).

-    (5) Any person who fails to comply with a requirement under subsection (2) or acts in contravention of subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) Any person who fails to comply with a requirement under subsection (2) or acts in contravention of subsection (4) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (6) In this section, **relevant document**, in relation to a limited partnership, means a document that contains information relating to---